Last updated

 It is a sad fact that retirement often means that for many organisations and professions a wealth of knowledge and experience walks out of the door along with the retiree.

-This of course needn't be the case; mentoring provides the ideal opportunity for a retiree to share their expertise and pass this onto others in your organisation or profession.
+This of course needn't be the case; coaching and mentoring in the workplace provides the ideal opportunity for a retiree to share their expertise and pass this onto others in your organisation or profession.

 Retirees are often very well positioned to be mentors, and can be particularly suited a mentoring role in the succession planning process.
 They also offer a good alternative where senior people are too busy to give time to mentoring.
 In addition, a role as a mentor can help ease employees into retirement whilst giving them a useful purpose.